 Alex Jansen

-Alex is currently an archaeologist at the Smithsonian Institution National Museum of Natural History’s Arctic Studies Center.
-He is currently working with Dr. William Fitzhugh, Director of the Smithsonian Institution National Museum of History’s Arctic Studies Center, and other researchers on the research and analysis of coastal and archaeological sites and collections from throughout Canada to look at how people interacted with past coastal and marine environments.
-This work looks at how archaeology, as well as his photography and video video work, can serve as a baseline for future management and teaching tool on contemporary ocean issues.
-He is also working on a number of photo-documentation, imaging, and analysis projects on museum and coastal archaeological site collections from Canada.
-He is also working on several projects on the use of photo-documentation and digital media to extend museum experiences to the public.
+Alex has worked as an archaeologist at the Smithsonian Institution National Museum of Natural History’s Arctic Studies Center and is working with the center on a number of collections, photo-documentation, illustration, digitization, and public outreach initiatives.
+He has worked with Dr. William Fitzhugh, Director of the Smithsonian Institution National Museum of History’s Arctic Studies Center, and other researchers on the research and analysis of coastal and archaeological sites and collections from throughout Canada to look at how people interacted with past coastal and marine environments.
+This work has looked at how archaeology, as well as his photography and video video work, can serve as a baseline for future management and teaching tool on contemporary ocean issues.
+He has also worked on a number of photo-documentation, imaging, and analysis projects on museum and coastal archaeological site collections from Canada.
+He has also worked on several projects on the use of photo-documentation and digital media to extend museum experiences to the public.

-Alex also manages the Smithsonian Institution National Museum of Natural History’s Arctic Studies Center’s Northern and Arctic archaeology, natural history, and geological collections, including all coastal Canadian, Alaskan, Mongolian, Japanese, and Siberian collections.
-This work will be included in his new paper, “Managing Museum and Coastal Archaeological Site Collections,” which will be published by the Smithsonian in May 2024.
+Alex has also managed the Smithsonian Institution National Museum of Natural History’s Arctic Studies Center’s Northern and Arctic archaeology, natural history, and geological collections, including all coastal Canadian, Alaskan, Mongolian, Japanese, and Siberian collections.
+This work was recently included in his new paper, “Managing Museum and Coastal Archaeological Site Collections,” which was published by the Smithsonian in May 2024.

-Alex is also working with the Smithsonian Environmental Research Center (SERC) on a series of educational films on the Chesapeake Bay and ocean issues.
-The first one, “Jellyfish and Comb Jellies in the Chesapeake Bay and Baltimore Harbor” is based around his Ocean Portal paper on jellyfish and is being produced in collaboration with Kristen Goodhue at SERC and edited by UCLA student Sara Aoki as part of her ongoing research with the Smithsonian.
-The film will be released through SERC’s online media channels and will be followed by a series looking at Chesapeake Bay oyster reef species, moon jellyfish, and other organisms in the Chesapeake.
+Alex also recently worked with the Smithsonian Environmental Research Center (SERC) on a film and series of educational initiatives on the Chesapeake Bay and ocean issues.
+Alex recently released, “Jellyfish and Comb Jellies in the Chesapeake Bay and Baltimore Harbor” based around his Ocean Portal paper and underwater photography and video work on jellyfish and was produced in collaboration with Kristen Goodhue at SERC and edited by UCLA student Sara Aoki.
+The film was recently released through SERC’s online media channels and can be found on the Smithsonian Learning Lab, Smithsonian Collections Search Center, and other places.
 The credits for the film are as follows: Director, Producer, Writer, Underwater Photography, and Underwater Video: Alex Jansen; Co-Producer: Kristen Goodhue and the Smithsonian Environmental Research Center (SERC); and Editor: Sara Aoki.

 Alex’s Ocean Portal papers can now be found through the Smithsonian Institution National Museum of Natural History’s website.
 You can read the papers here and here.
 Alex’s work is also available on Smithsonian Ocean, Smithsonian Research Online, Smithsonian Profiles, and the Smithsonian Scientific Diving Program.